ACoAs being ‘RIGHT’ (Part 2)

 A Closed System – The state of a person or thing being isolated from its surrounding environment.

-TWO: 2 people, a Dominant (D) & a Submissive (S) personality, who interact in an ongoing feedback loop, constantly exchanging limited, often distorted, info – characterized by coercion/compliance, co-dependence, sameness & symbiosis
+b 2 people, a Dominant (D) & a Submissive (S) personality, who interact in an ongoing feedback loop, constantly exchanging limited, often distorted, info – characterized by coercion/compliance, co-dependence, sameness & symbiosis (like Mrs Bucket & husband)

-They tends to promote factions, gossip, immaturity, repression, secrets & triangulation.
+They tend to promote factions, gossip, immaturity, repression, secrets & triangulation.
 It makes members reactive & anxious, even if this is hidden from each other.
-They don’t feel safe to question or disagree, for fear of disapproval, punishment or rejection.
+They don’t feel safe to question or disagree leadership or the official rules, feafulr of disapproval, punishment or rejection.
 (MORE…)

 🔒 At the extreme ‘right’ we find the ‘Right-ists’.